-- Optimize parking organization and capacity with painted lines in the signage. - Place a park identification sign visible from Havelock Street. - Replace all composite site furniture with a more durable product. - border. - for infants to toddlers and children 5-12 years old. - a new native deciduous tree. - planted buffer for neighbouring privacy. - needs repair as a bar is missing. - Update lawn bowling lighting and lighting near the multi-sport court.
+- Optimize parking organization and capacity with painted lines in the paved staging area, which may include a waste receptacle and regulatory signage. - Place a park identification sign visible from Havelock Street. - Replace all composite site furniture with a more durable product. - Replace the pea gravel surface in the playground with woodchips (Fibar product) as per best practice standard and accompanying containment border. - Upgrade outdated playground equipment to accommodate more activities for infants to toddlers and children 5-12 years old. - Remove a tree in poor health near the multi-sport court and replace it with a new native deciduous tree. - Plant more trees around the multi-sport court for shade, which acts as a planted buffer for neighbouring privacy. - Banner poles could use flags for an approachable presence: 1 banner pole needs repair as a bar is missing. - Update lawn bowling lighting and lighting near the multi-sport court.